-Once you have divided your audience demographic, look for trends between each demographic and what they value.
+Once you have collected your audience demographic data, look for trends between each category and what they value.

 For example, you might notice that men aged 30–45 value child-safe products the most or that women aged 50–55 value products with fast shipping the most.

-To use this information, compare it to your current value props and ask yourself: “Is the statement consistent with what our customers value?”
+To use this information, compare it to your current value propositions and ask yourself: “Is the statement consistent with what our customers value?”

 4. Use forecasting to predict future trends

-If we learned anything from the fidget spinner phase of 2017, it's that trends don't last forever.
-The same is true for your customer's values, as people's priorities change as their lives, hobbies and activities change.
+If we learned anything from the fidget spinner phase of 2017 or Beanie Babies in the late ‘90s, it’s that trends don’t last forever.
+The same is true for your customer’s values, as people’s priorities change as their lives, hobbies and activities change.